-They won at prestigious events such as Targa Florio, Daytona and Sebring, which just continued to bring the company more fame and they became known as one of themost successful motorsport teams in the world.
-They rumbled along through the 1970s and 80s, eventually creating the fastest and most powerful race cars in the world, with lots of success both at Le Mans and in CanAm racing.
+They won at prestigious events such as Targa Florio, Daytona and Sebring, which just continued to bring the company more fame and they became known as one of the most successful motorsport teams in the world.
+They rumbled along through the 1970s and 1980s, eventually creating some of the fastest and most powerful race cars in the world, with lots of success both at Le Mans and in CanAm racing.

 7 In A Row

 The Carrera RSR was one of their most successful cars, along with the 917.
-An open top version of the 917 is what brought them many wins in CanAm racing, and various other models helped them dominate the 70s.
-The 1980s saw their longest streak of victoriesin Le Mans, with Porsche managing to win seven times in a row from 1981 to 1987, with 107 class victories as well.
+An open top version of the 917 is what brought them many wins in CanAm racing, and various other models helped them dominate the 1970s.
+The 1980s saw their longest streak of victories in Le Mans, with Porsche managing to win seven times in a row from 1981 to 1987, with 107 class victories as well.

-The 1990s were also fruitful for the German manufacturer, with back to back Le Mans titles coming in 1996 and 1997.
+The 1990s were also fruitful for the German manufacturer, with back-to-back Le Mans titles coming in 1996 and 1997.
 To date, Porsche are the most successful team at Le Mans, with a total of 19 outright wins.
 This puts them well ahead of rivals Audi and Ferrari, who have 13 wins and 9 wins respectively.
-But it is not just endurance racing that Porsche finds fame.
+But it is not just in endurance racing that Porsche found fame.

-The modern era has seen the creation of the Porsche Supercup, which is a one-make style competition using Porsche GT3 stock cars.
-It is also an official supporter of the Formula 1 World Championship.
-The tracks raced are usually European, but there are some events held in places like the USA and in the middle east, and the competition has been running since 1993.
+The modern era has seen the creation of the Porsche Supercup, which is a one-make style competition using Porsche GT3 cars.
+It is also an official support series of the Formula 1 World Championship.
+The tracks are usually European, but there are some events held in places like the USA and in the Middle East, and the competition has been running since 1993.

 Porsche In F1

-With such a rich history in motorsport, it is fair to wonder why Porsche does not have an F1 team, given that F1 is by far the most lucrative motorsport at the moment.
+With such a rich history in motorsport, it is fair to wonder why Porsche does not have an F1 team, given that F1 is by far the most lucrative motorsport for many brands.
 But Porsche was indeed in F1 many years ago, putting forward a team that managed to win a race.
-Before this, Porsche had designed cars in the 1920s and 30s to be used by the likes of Mercedes in Grand Prix racing.
+Before this, Porsche had designed cars in the 1920s and 1930s to be used by the likes of Mercedes in Grand Prix racing.

 A Short Stint

 But their direct involvement in F1 came in 1961, after they had already fielded a two-seater car in the Formula 2 series.
-Their history in F1 as a constructor however did not last long.
+But their history in F1 as a constructor did not last long.
 Their only championship race victory came at the 1962 French Grand Prix, although they won non championship races and sold their cars to be used by privateers in later years.

 Porsche then returned to F1 for a third time in 1991.
-This was not even as successful as their first stint, with the engines failing to score the Footwork Arrows team a single point.
-Porsche was fearful of putting their name on the engines back in the 80s in case they failed dramatically, but this time their failure meant everyone knew who was responsible, and they have not returned to F1 since.
+This was not as successful as their previous stints, with the engines failing to score the Footwork Arrows team a single point.
+Porsche was fearful of putting their name on the engines back in the 1980s in case they failed dramatically, but this time their failure meant everyone knew who was responsible, and they have not returned to F1 since.

 After their success in the 1980s, regulations changed and engines evolved, and the drivers using Porsche engines wanted a separate engine made for qualifying.
-Qualifying requires drivers to push their cars much more than they do in the race, and so more power in the engine during this phase would prove vital in getting the best possible starting position on race day.
+Qualifying requires drivers to push their cars much more than they do in the race, and so more power in the engine during this part of the race weekend would prove vital in getting the best possible starting position on race day.

 Porsche did not oblige due to the high costs.
 Plus, they were adamant that they could still hold their own with their engine, and they did for several races.
 But ultimately things got too expensive for Porsche, and when they returned in 1991, they reportedly just used two of their old engines side by side, minus the turbochargers, which must have saved a lot of money versus developing a new engine.